ghowland/slicuist/README.md

 I am using the base Bootstrap web template released under the Apache 2.0 license at: http://startbootstrap.com/template-overviews/sb-admin-2/

 You can find the full files under the <a href="web_template/">web_template/</a> path for your convenience, but you can also pull this down from the above link or through Bower also described in the above link.
-Obviously the Slocust technique works with any type of HTML-style client-server request workflow, so this is just a convenient example as it has many UI elements put together already for us.
+Obviously the SLiCUIST technique works with any type of HTML-style client-server request workflow, so this is just a convenient example as it has many UI elements put together already for us.

 The active web files that the Python dynamic web server is using are under the <a href="templates/">templates/</a> path, which are stripped down versions of the <a href="web_template/">web_template/</a> content.
 For my development methods I like to keep example files close by so I can copy and paste things out of them to test new UI, so I am leaving these slightly duplicated in this format so I can continue to extend this demonstration in my usual method, and you can use this method as well.